motazsaad/ai-csci4304/expert-system/ReadMe.md

 In a conventional programming style, the starting point, the stopping point, and the sequence of operations are defined explicitly by the programmer.
-With PyKnow, the program flow does not need to be defined quite so explicitly.
+With Experta, the program flow does not need to be defined quite so explicitly.
 The knowledge (`Rules`) and the data (`Facts`) are separated, and the `KnowledgeEngine` is used to apply the knowledge to the data.